gear-foundation/gear-wiki/docs/gear/glossary.md

 Web3 is the third evolution of the internet that is heavily supported by blockchain technology and decentralized applications.

-### WebAssembly (WASM)
+### WebAssembly (Wasm)

 WebAssembly is a way to run applications in programming languages other than JavaScript as web pages.
-Essentially, WASM is just a virtual machine that runs on all modern browsers.
-But whereas in the past you were required to use JavaScript to run code in a web page, WASM makes it possible to run code in browsers with programming languages other than JavaScript.
+Essentially, Wasm is just a virtual machine that runs on all modern browsers.
+But whereas in the past you were required to use JavaScript to run code in a web page, Wasm makes it possible to run code in browsers with programming languages other than JavaScript.